Efficient presolving methods for the influence maximization problem: Abstract

 \section{Abstract}

-We consider the influence maximization problem (IMP) which asks for identifying a limited number of key individuals to spread influence in a social network such that the expected number of influenced individuals is maximized.
+We consider the influence maximization problem (IMP) which asks for identifying a limited number of key individuals to spread influence in a \revv{network} such that the expected number of influenced individuals is maximized.
 The stochastic maximal covering location problem (SMCLP) formulation is a mixed integer programming formulation that effectively approximates the IMP by the Monte-Carlo sampling.
 For IMPs with a large-scale network or a large number of samplings, however, the SMCLP formulation cannot be efficiently solved by existing exact algorithms due to its large problem size.
-In this paper, we concentrate on deriving presolving methods to reduce the problem size and hence enhance the capability of employing exact algorithms in solving large-scale IMPs.
+In this paper, we \revv{attempt to develop} presolving methods to reduce the problem size and hence enhance the capability of employing exact algorithms in solving large-scale IMPs.
 In particular, we propose two effective presolving methods, called strongly connected nodes aggregation (SCNA) and isomorphic nodes aggregation (INA), respectively.
 The SCNA enables to build a new SMCLP formulation that is potentially much more compact than the existing one, and the INA further eliminates variables and constraints in the SMCLP formulation.
-A theoretical analysis on two special cases of the IMP is provided to demonstrate the strength of the SCNA and INA in reducing the problem size of the SMCLP formulation.
-Finally, we integrate the proposed presolving methods, SCNA and INA, into the Benders decomposition algorithm, which is recognized as one of the state-of-the-art exact algorithms for solving the IMP.
+A theoretical analysis on two special cases of the IMP is provided to demonstrate the strength of the SCNA and INA in reducing the problem size of the SMCLP formulation. \revv{We} integrate the proposed presolving methods, SCNA and INA, into the Benders decomposition algorithm, which is recognized as one of the state-of-the-art exact algorithms for solving the IMP. \revv{We show that the proposed SCNA and INA provide the possibility to develop a much faster separation algorithm for the Benders cuts}.
 Numerical results demonstrate that with the SCNA and INA, the Benders decomposition algorithm is much more effective in solving the IMP in terms of solution time.